AT THE HAVEN

 Many people choose to continue drinking alcohol to prevent these symptoms from occurring.
 However, this only keeps withdrawal symptoms at bay for a few hours at most.
 And when they return, they are often worse than before.

-How Long Does It Take To Detox From Alcohol?
+How Long Does Alcohol Detox Take?

 When trying to figure out how long it takes to detox from alcohol, it’s important to remember that everyone is different.
-Factors like the amount of alcohol consumed, how long the person has been drinking and their overall health will all contribute to the duration of detox.
+Factors like the amount of alcohol consumed, how long the person has been drinking, and their overall health will all contribute to the duration of detox.
 Generally speaking, someone who abuses alcohol heavily can take two weeks or more to complete detox.

 Alcohol Detox Timeline